10 Sachem Street, 203.432.3670

 Special Requirements for the Ph.D.
 Degree

 There are no required courses or seminars for archaeology and biological anthropology graduate students.
 However, graduate students in these subfields are expected to confer closely with their primary adviser and faculty to develop the most enriching and cogent program of courses.
 In sociocultural anthropology, more than three-fourths of a student’s program consists of electives, including course work in other departments.
 Sociocultural students must take six required courses, with the remainder being electives among Anthropology courses and other departments’ courses.
-Admission to Ph.D. candidacy requires (1) completion of two years of course work (sixteen term courses); (2) independent study and research; (3) satisfactory performance on qualifying examinations; and (4) a dissertation research proposal submitted and approved before the end of the third year.
+Admission to Ph.D. candidacy requires (1) completion of two years of course work (twelve term courses for students matriculating in fall 2018 and beyond; sixteen term courses for students who matriculated earlier); (2) independent study and research; (3) satisfactory performance on qualifying examinations; and (4) a dissertation research proposal submitted and approved before the end of the third year.
 For sociocultural anthropology students, the research proposal requirement takes the form of a field paper of approximately eighty pages in length.
 Qualifying examinations are normally taken at the end of the second year.
-For archaeology and biological anthropology subfields, they consist of eight hours written (four hours on one of the subfields, four hours on the student’s special interest), and two hours oral.
+For archaeology and biological anthropology subfields, they consist of eight hours written (four hours on one of the subfields, four hours on the student’s special interest) and two hours oral.
 The sociocultural anthropology exam consists of five hours written and approximately one hour oral and is based on the six required courses.

 Because of the diversity of our students’ training program, the department does not have a general foreign language requirement, either for admission or for admission to Ph.D. candidacy.
 Rather, each student’s advisory committee must determine the necessary level and nature of foreign language proficiency (including scholarly languages and languages to be used in field research) to be met by the student, as well as any required competencies in statistics and other quantitative or qualitative methods.
 Advisory committees will stipulate such requirements in writing to the director of graduate studies (DGS) at the earliest possible stage of the student’s program of study for approval by the DGS and the department faculty.
 Such committee stipulations should specify exactly when and how it will be determined that the student has or has not met the requirements.